 Deadline: This year there are two independent grant review cycles per semester.
-The Spring 2013 deadlines are 5pm on February 28 and April 23.
+The Fall 2013 deadlines are 5pm on Monday October 7 and Monday, December 2, 2013.

 Eligibility: Applicants must be admitted to UAA as undergraduate degree-seeking students.
 Your project must be a joint endeavor that includes a faculty member and one or more community members.
 Only projects actively involving a community organization or agency in defining the problem, hypothesis, and outcomes will be considered.

 Application: Your proposal should consist of the items listed below.
 Please see the Undergraduate Research in the Community guidelines (available below for download) for more information.
 Please include page numbers.

 - Application cover sheet - Include the project title, student's name, and student's signature.
 The faculty advisor's name and signature should be included, certifying that they have reviewed the proposal for content and that the student is capable of performing the research or creative endeavor, and that the faculty member agrees to mentor the student for the project.
 The cover sheet includes a Research Integrity and Compliance checklist, which must also be completed prior to submission.
 For more information on Research Integrity and Compliance at UAA, please visit www.uaa.alaska.edu/research/ric.